Adam Young: Other side projects and collaborations

 Young recorded music under the name Insect Airport.
 He has also done multiple screamo projects such as Aquarium and Novel, as well as played drums for a band called Isle.
 Young has experimented with comedy rap projects such as Charlton Heston and the Blast Beats, the Wellington Giggle-Bomb Experience and Apes with Guns.
 In 2004, he formed an electronic project called The Atlantic with Andy and Tony Johnson and released the album, I'll Set Out on an Ocean Voyage.
 In 2015, Young released an album titled, Mr. Wolf Is Dead, under the name Color Therapy.
 Other lesser known projects Young has created include, Dolphin Park, Keehar, The Grizzly and Seagull Orchestra.

 Young was featured on the single "Middledistancerunner" by English electronic musician Chicane and was released on July 30, 2010.
 He also worked with Dutch producer Armin van Buuren, appearing on a track called "Youtopia" which was released as a single on November 28, 2011.
 In 2012, he was featured on the single "Eternity" by Paul van Dyk.
 In 2013, Young worked with Apple in creating some of their ringtones and system alerts on the iOS 7.
 In 2015, Young co-wrote and co-produced the single "Mr. Heartache" by Sekai no Owari which appeared on their fourth studio album, Lip.
 In 2018, Didrick released the single "Ready to Fly" which featured guest vocals from Young.
 Young sang a cover of "Gone" by Switchfoot and was released on September 15, 2023, on the deluxe edition of The Beautiful Letdown (Our Version).

+Sky Harbor Studios

+Young owns a home studio in his basement, Sky Harbor Studios.
+His studio consists of an SSL AWS console, Adam Audio S-4XV mains and an extensive collection of outboard gear.
+His studio also features four mobile equipment racks to "facilitate room reconfiguration to accommodate diverse session requirements."
+His equipment also includes a Steinway piano, Pro Tools, Moog, Roland and Korg synths, Gibson, Taylor and Fender guitars, and Marshall amplifications.
+The "polycylindrical ceiling cloud" is made for proper mixing position.
+His live room consists of a vocal booth to support Young's "keyboard-based productions."

+Before opening up his own studio, he made music entirely on his own in his bedroom, which led to him wanting to build a studio.
+He also felt "uncomfortable" working in other studios and believed it affected his "creativity."
+Designed by John Storyk of WSDG, Young felt he "captured my vision for the facility."
+At his studio, he's provided remixing and production for artists including Dispatch, John Mayer, Relient K and Armin van Buuren.